Formerly Known As Policy Number: 22.11

 - Be a continuing regular or fixed-term staff employee (including a bargaining unit employee).
-See Guide Memo 2.2.1 for definition of regular staff or fixed-term employee.
+See Guide Memo 2.2.1 for the definition of regular staff or fixed-term employee.

 - Receive no financial assistance from other sources that would duplicate SDP assistance (scholarships, grants, and departmental funds may augment but not duplicate SDP assistance).